gerekper/ganjaking/wp-content/plugins/updraftplus/readme.txt

 = If my site gets hacked and the backups don’t work, is there anything I can do? =

-Unfortunately not; since this is free software, there’s no warranty and no guarantee.
-It’s up to you to verify that UpdraftPlus is creating your backups correctly.
+Since this is free software, there’s no warranty and no guarantee.
+You should verify that UpdraftPlus is creating your backups correctly - for example, by using UpdraftClone to clone your site to temporary hosting, or any other method.

 == Changelog ==